Dan Gwalter, founder of No-Nonsense Leadership

 Technology executive

 Over a decade in senior technology leadership roles across three PE-backed businesses and an IPO.
-High-growth, high-pressure environments where commercial relationships, stakeholder trust, and executive presence weren't soft skills — they were operational requirements.
+High-growth, high-pressure environments where commercial relationships, stakeholder trust, and executive presence weren't soft skills.
+They were operational requirements.

 2011